cmu-phil/comparison-data/condition_1/README.txt

 using the following script.
 Note that the order of the columns in each dataset has been randomized to avoid order effects.

+This is a case of data simulated from linear, Gaussian models with no latent variables.
+Cases for 50, 100, and 500 variables are condsidered, with average degree of graph 2, 4, and 6, with sample sizes 100, 500, and 1000, for 27 total combinations.
+Coefficients are drawn uniformly from +-(0.2, 0.9), exogenous variances from (1, 3).
+For each combination, 10 datasets are simulated.
+The method of simualtion follows the Fisher model, with exogenous shocks every 10 steps and measurements every 10 steps, which means that the data have in all cases reached equilibrium.
+If all variation fron one time step to the next is within an epsilon of 0.001, the point is recorded, and the nexrt shock is applied.

 ///////////////////////////////////////////////////////////////////////////////
 // For information as to what this class does, see the Javadoc, below.       //
 // Copyright (C) 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006,       //